Collaborations - working with others in our field

 The Sustainability Coaching Coalition (SCC)

 The GSN was delighted to be invited to join a number of other professional bodies and communities who are signatories to the JGSG, and the Joint Statement on the climate and ecodiversity crises.
 The original statement and name dates from May 2020.
-It has been updated and in May 2025 both the renewed statement and the new name, the “Sustainability Coaching Coalition” were approved by the 13 signatories.
+It was updated in May 2025 with both a renewed statement and a new name, the “Sustainability Coaching Coalition” approved by the 13 signatories.
 You can find out more on the dedicated website.
 The website also has details of all events and any recordings available.

 Our connected GSN community is the “Supervision and Our Responsible Horizons” working group.
-The statement was discussed on 24th and 25th April 2025, with signatories who had been drafting the new statement, including Rita Symons (EMCC), Anjali Nair (IAC), Brian Lowell French (IAC), Hetty Einzig (AC) and Eve Turner (GSN) along with fellow GSN representatives on the wider signatory team, Anna Brown, Rachael Skews, Anna Casas and Helena Hettinga.
+The revised statement was discussed on 24th and 25th April 2025, with signatories who had been drafting the new statement, including Rita Symons (EMCC), Anjali Nair (IAC), Brian Lowell French (IAC), Hetty Einzig (AC) and Eve Turner (GSN) along with fellow GSN representatives on the wider signatory team, Anna Brown, Rachael Skews, Anna Casas and Helena Hettinga.
 And there were further sessions in July and September picking up the themes that emerged from the discussions.
-Details of the next events on the 18/19 November can be found on the SCC website with free booking.
-The topic is ‘How Coaches can Support the ICJ (International Court of Justice) Advisory Opinion on Climate Change.’

 The full list of signatories are: GSN (Global Supervisors’ Network), AC (Association for Coaching), APAC (Asia Pacific Alliance of Coaches), APECS (the Association for Professional Executive Coaching and Supervision), BPS-DOCP (British Psychological Society – Division of Coaching Psychology), CCA (Climate Coaching Alliance), COMENSA (Coaches and Mentors of South Africa), EASC (European Association for Supervision and Coaching), EMCC (European Mentoring and Coaching Council), IAC (International Association of Coaching), ICF (International Coach Federation), IoC (Institute of Coaching), and the ISCP (International Society for Coaching Psychology).